zhitinghe/zhitinghe.github.io/_portfolio/portfolio-2.md

 - Writed paper.

 ## Publications
-He, Z., Wang, T., Chen, L., Su, J., Wong, K., Fung, W., LC, R. (in review).
+**He, Z.**, Wang, T., Chen, L., Su, J., Wong, K., Fung, W., LC, R. (in review).
 An Imaginative Urban Walk: Engendering Expression and Imagination of Tangible Cultural Heritage Sites Using Generative AI.
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24).